Christopher Denham: Film and television career

 Denham's first major film role was as CIA paramilitary operations officer Mike Vickers in Charlie Wilson's War, directed by Mike Nichols.
 He starred opposite Brit Marling in the acclaimed psychological thriller Sound of My Voice which premiered at the Sundance Film Festival.
 His breakout film role was as Mark Lijek, one of the six escaped hostages rescued by Tony Mendez in Argo.
-Denham later portrayed scientist Jim Meeks on the Emmy-nominated Manhattan.
+Denham later portrayed scientist Jim Meeks on the Emmy-nominated AMC show, Manhattan.
 In 2017, he joined the cast of Billions as attorney Oliver Dake.
 He appeared as Sheriff Peter Trask in Craig Zobel's One Dollar, which premiered on CBS All Access.
 In 2020, he was a series regular in Gillian Flynn's Utopia as Arby.
-Denham has collaborated with directors Martin Scorsese (Shutter Island), Mike Nichols (Charlie Wilson's War), Barry Levinson (The Bay), Tony Gilroy (Duplicity), Jodie Foster (Money Monster) and Aaron Sorkin (Being the Ricardos).
-Other TV credits include Rubicon, Person of Interest, The Good Wife, Prodigal Son, Law & Order, Law & Order: Special Victims Unit, and The Following.
+Denham has collaborated with directors Martin Scorsese (Shutter Island), Mike Nichols (Charlie Wilson's War), Barry Levinson (The Bay), Tony Gilroy (Duplicity), Jodie Foster (Money Monster), and Aaron Sorkin (Being the Ricardos).
+Other TV credits include Rubicon, Person of Interest, The Good Wife, Prodigal Son, Law & Order, Law & Order: Special Victims Unit, The Following, and The Hunting Party.

-Denham wrote and directed the 2008 horror film Home Movie (IFC Films) which premiered at Toronto After Dark and won the Citizen Kane Award for up-and-coming director at the Sitges Film Festival.
+Denham wrote and directed the 2008 horror film Home Movie (IFC Films) which premiered at Toronto After Dark and for which he won the Citizen Kane Award for up-and-coming director at the Sitges Film Festival.
 He also wrote and directed the critically acclaimed thriller, Preservation, starring Wrenn Schmidt, Pablo Schreiber and Aaron Staton. which debuted at the Tribeca Film Festival and was distributed by The Orchard.
-He also directed the psychological thriller, Old Flame, which is distributed by Gravitas Ventures.
+In 2022, he directed the psychological thriller, Old Flame, which is distributed by Gravitas Ventures.

 Denham plays the German spy Klaus Fuchs in Christopher Nolan’s film, Oppenheimer, for Universal Pictures, which was released in July 2023.
 In 2025, he joined the cast of Apple TV's For All Mankind.
-Denham is slated to appear in A24's upcoming Friday the 13th prequel series, Crystal Lake.
+In 2027, he will appear in Tom McCarthy's The Statement, opposite Paul Rudd and Paul Giamatti.